-Submitted under the Procedures of the United States Court of Appeals for the Eighth Circuit Employment Dispute Resolution Plan
+Submitted under the Procedures of the Federal Public Defender Organization Employment Dispute Resolution Plan

-Court: Full name of person submitting the form (Complainant): Your mailing address: Your email address: Your phone number(s): Office in which you are employed or applied to: Name and address of Employing Office from which you seek a remedy (if the matter involves a judge or chambers employee, the Employing Office is the Court): Your job title/job title applied for: Date of interview (for interviewed applicants only): Date(s) of alleged incident(s) for which you seek a remedy: Summary of the actions or occurrences giving rise to the Complaint (attach additional pages as needed):
+District:

+Full name of person submitting the form (Complainant):

+Your mailing address:

+Your email address:

+Your phone number(s):

+Office in which you are employed or applied to:

+Name and address of FPDO from which you seek a remedy:

+Your job title/job title applied for:

+Date of interview (for interviewed applicants only):

+Date(s) of alleged incident(s) for which you seek a remedy:

+Summary of the actions or occurrences giving rise to the Complaint (attach additional pages as needed):

-Describe the remedy or corrective action you seek (attach additional pages as needed): Identify, and provide contact information for, any persons who were involved in this matter, who were witnesses to the actions or occurrences, or who can provide relevant information concerning the Complaint (attach additional pages as needed): Identify the Wrongful Conduct that you believe occurred (check all that apply): □ Discrimination based on (check all that that apply): □ Race □ Race □ Race □ Color □ Color □ Gender □ Gender □ Gender identity □ Gender identity □ Pregnancy □ Pregnancy □ Pregnancy □ Religion □ Religion □ Religion □ Age □ Age □ Disability □ Abusive Conduct □ I have already sought Assisted Resolution for this Abusive Conduct claim.
-Provide date Request for Assisted Resolution submitted and concluded, and describe the resolution, if any: □ Retaliation □ Uniform Services □ Whistleblower □ Protection □ Family and Medical □ Leave □ Uniform Services □ Employment and □ Reemployment □ Polygraph Protection □ Other (describe) □ Worker Adjustment and Retraining
+Describe the remedy or corrective action you seek (attach additional pages as needed):

+Identify, and provide contact information for, any persons who were involved in this matter, who were witnesses to the actions or occurrences, or who can provide relevant information concerning the Complaint (attach additional pages as needed):

+Identify the Wrongful Conduct that you believe occurred (check all that apply):

+- □ Discrimination based on (check all that apply):

+- \square Race

+- \Box Color

+- \Box Sex

+- \Box Gender

+- $\hfill\square$ Gender identity

+- □ Pregnancy

+- \Box Sexual orientation

+- □ Religion

+- \Box National origin

+- \Box Age

+- □ Disability

+- □ Harassment based on (check all that apply):

+- \square Race

+- \Box Color

+- □ Sex

+- □ Gender

+- \Box Gender identity

+- □ Pregnancy

+- \Box Sexual orientation

+- □ Religion

+- $\hfill\square$ National origin

+- \Box Age

+- □ Disability

+\Box Abusive Conduct

+□ I have already sought Assisted Resolution for this Abusive Conduct claim.
+Provide date Request for Assisted Resolution submitted and concluded, and describe the resolution, if any:

+- \square Retaliation

+- WhistleblowerProtection

+- □ Family and Medical Leave

+- Uniform Services

+Employment and

+Reemployment

+Rights

+- □ Worker Adjustment and Retraining

+- Occupational Safety and Health

+- \Box Polygraph Protection

+- \Box Other (describe)

+Do you have an attorney or other person who represents you?

+\Box Yes

-Do you have an attorney or other person who represents you? ☐ Yes Please provide name, mailing address, email address, and phone number(s): □ No ☐ I have attached copy(ies) of any documents that relate to my Complaint (such as emanotices of discipline or termination, job application, etc.) I acknowledge that this Complaint will be kept confidential to the extent possible, information may be shared to the extent necessary and with those whose involvement necessary to resolve this matter, as explained in the EDR Plan (see EDR Plan § IV.B.1) I affirm that the information provided in this Complaint is true and correct to the bes my knowledge: Complainant signature Date submitted Complaint reviewed by EDR Coordinator on EDR Coordinator name EDR Coordinator signature Local Court Claim ID (Court Initials-FC-YY-Sequential Number): Local Court Claim ID (Court Initials-I C-I I-Sequential Number).
+Please provide name, mailing address, email address, and phone number(s):

+- \square No - □ I have attached copy(ies) of any documents that relate to my Complaint (such as emails, notices of discipline or termination, job application, etc.)

+I acknowledge that this Complaint will be kept confidential to the extent possible, but information may be shared to the extent necessary and with those whose involvement is necessary to resolve this matter, as explained in the EDR Plan (see EDR Plan § IV.B.1).

+I affirm that the information provided in this Complaint is true and correct to the best of my knowledge:

+Complainant signature

+Date submitted

+Complaint reviewed by EDR Coordinator on

+EDR Coordinator name

+EDR Coordinator signature

+Local Court Claim ID (Court Initials-FC-YY-Sequential Number):